 They also have a referral program feature that allows you to incentivize existing newsletter subscribers to share your newsletter with their friends — something you don’t see with many other newsletter platforms.

 beehiiv also has great email customization options, allowing you to customize newsletter formatting and design.
 They also let you integrate with different apps and website builders.
-For example, you can integrate with Revue and allow people to subscribe to your newsletter directly from Twitter.
+However, beehiiv does come with it's own website builder — allowing you to create a newsletter website landing page for your writing.

 beehiiv pricing